The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 Hulu uses a combination of advertisements and subscriptions to monetize its platform.
 Users can pay extra to upgrade to ad-free streaming.
 Hulu also offers upgrades for access to live-streamed programs and channels with linear streaming.

 Disney+ is available via subscription on its own, but the platform has strategically partnered with different platforms, including Hulu, to reach a larger audience.
-Another one of their partners is ESPN+, which is popular among different demographic.
+Another one of their partners is ESPN+, which is popular among different demographics.
 However, these bundles are priced right, making them attractive to families with members with other interests.

 Video OTT can be packaged and priced in many ways, as evidenced by the above examples.